 Seeking Help for Children's Mental Health

-The most common questions parents ask about a behavioral health issue: Is this normal?
+The most common questions parents ask about a mental health issue: Is this normal?
 Should I be concerned?
-With kids and teens, it’s often unclear whether troubling behaviors are simply a passing phase, or something more.
+With kids and teens, it’s often unclear whether troubling behaviors are simply a passing phase or something more.
 I would recommend a low threshold for seeking help because early treatment can catch problems before they become serious.

-There are two primary ways to receive behavioral care.
+There are two primary ways to receive mental health care.
 You can contact your pediatrician or primary care provider for a referral.
 You can also simply call 402-717-HOPE and request an evaluation.
 Either way, you will be asked questions which help us determine the type of care you need.
-This is not the time to hold back – especially if there are concerns about drug or alcohol use.
-The information you provide helps us determine what kind of behavioral care is most appropriate to address your needs.
+This is not the time to hold back - especially if there are concerns about drug or alcohol use.
+The information you provide helps us determine what kind of mental health care is most appropriate to address your needs.